vertexproject/synapse/docs/synapse/devops.rst

 .. note::

-    The duration of migration is proportional to the amount of data stored, and is highly dependant on the available system resources (especially disk I/O).
+    The duration of migration is proportional to the amount of data stored, and is highly dependent on the available system resources (especially disk I/O).
 For larger Cortexes it is recommended to run migration on hardware without other highly active processes.